 C: Giving birth is an amazing thing, but there’s no way you can make it look nice.
 It’s one of the most primitive things we have to go through, it’s quite horrific to look at, you can’t dress it up.
 I’d never have a Caesarean — I think it’s the most horrible thing.
 I hear it’s like someone is doing the washing up in your stomach.
 The thought of being awake while someone cuts you open is my worst nightmare.

 On the weight she’s gained during this pregnancy:

-C: I have put weight on but I’m not worrying about it.
-I had McDonald’s at the start, but I’m eating better this time, things like chicken and brocoli for dinner.
-I don’t have any cravings but I had an urge for a pineapple upside down cake the other day so I made one.
+C: I have put weight on but I’m not worried about it.
+I had McDonald’s at the start, but I’m eating better this time, things like chicken and broccoli for dinner.
+I don’t have any cravings but I had an urge for a pineapple upside-down cake the other day so I made one.
 I didn’t eat the lot — I ate half during Strictly Come Dancing and then took the rest to my sister’s the next day!
-This time round I haven’t put so much weight on in the face.
+This time around I haven’t put so much weight on in the face.
 It’s more around the arms and hips, which apparently means I could be having a girl.